 Charles E. Youtt was born 28 November 1842, son of Peter and Caroline (Potter) Young, either in Milton or Cornwall, VT.
-He was living Cornwall in 1860 and credited to that town when he enlisted 2 May 1861.
+He was living Cornwall in 1860, and credited to to that town when he enlisted 2 May 1861.
 He mustered in as a private, Co.
 I, 1st Vermont Infantry, on 9 May 1861, and mustered out with the regiment 15 Aug 1861.
-He enlisted again 19 August and mustered in as a private, Co.
+He enlisted again 19 August, and mustered in as a private, Co.
 F, 5th Vermont Infantry on 16 September 1861.
-He was promoted to Corporal but discharged for disability on 17 January 1863.
+He was promoted to Corporal, but discharged for disability on 17 January 1863.
 He enlisted again 22 December 1863, and mustered in as private, Co.
 K, 1st Vermont Cavalry, on 30 December.

 According to papers in the family's possession, he took part in the Kilpatrick/Dahlgren raid.
 His unit left Stevensburg, Va., on 28 February, he was wounded in the left thigh and hip on 1 March, and taken prisoner at Green Farm the same day.